Balladebits/Balladebits/README.md

 I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)

-I'm a pseudointrovert (Potentially asocial) And a Former Cuddler,now a Cranky "Boomer-Minded" man
+I'm a pseudointrovert (Potentially asocial) And Kinda a Cuddler

-Yeah i Know,i look like i'm always AFK but Come and say hi,maybe i'll answer
+Yeah i Know,i look like i'm always AFK but Come and say hi,maybe i'll answer or notice you

-Despite being like that i don't trust ppl like that (So don't send me friend request without at least chat with me, i'll insta decline)
+Despite being like that i don't trust ppl just like that (So don't send me friend request without at least chat with me, i'll insta decline)

-Please do not copy or inspo my Skins (I'm not even
+Please do not copy or inspo my Skins

 I'm NOT an artist but i like drawing sometimes